pdb-94/miguel/README.md

 6) System configuration: Overview of selected system components
 7) Dispatch: Annual simulation results
 8) Evaluation: System evaluation based on LCOE and CO2-emissions over system lifetime

+The report focuses not only on the energetic results of the system evaluation but also on economic and ecologic parameters.
+This makes the results more comprehensible compared to the csv-files.
+The pdf-report can used as a projekt brochure.